The type of roster used, is dictated by the nature and the needs of the business it serves:

 - Allowed staff to vary their work and have some weekends off.

-Some businesses take into consideration their employee’s work time preferences, before planning and writing up the next schedule.
+Some businesses take into consideration their employee’s work time preferences, before planning and writing up the next roster.
 These preferences can be nominated by the employee on their previous time-sheet.
 Using this procedure is an individual company decision and can help to maintain staff moral; but can also cause grievances as it is difficult to please everyone all of the time.